IanoNjuguna/dcu-kit/docs/dcu-kit-design-specs/dcu-kit.typ

   - The output UTxO (at treasury_output_index) must remain at the Treasury Script's address and include an updated Treasury datum.

   - Implement linear vesting for fund release by:
-    - Dropping the first *`installments_withdrawn`* elements from the original installments list to form the new Treasury datum.
+    - Dropping the first *`fees_withdrawn`* elements from the original fees installments list to form the new Treasury datum.

     - Verifying that the difference in value between input and output does not exceed the sum of the *`claimable_amount`* of installments that are past their *`claimable_at`* time.

   \
 + *ExitGroup*

-  The redeemer allows a member to exit a cooperative group, unlocking remaining contributions to their wallet address.
+  The redeemer allows a member to exit a cooperative group, unlocking remaining contributions to their wallet address provided they have no loans.

   - The member must provide an input (at *`member_input_index`*) containing the appropriate Account NFT.